akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 Each attribute type (text, boolean, single option, etc) have a dedicated javascript module loaded in the product edit form.
 You have to create a new `range` javascript module to edit these values.
-The `updateModel` function will be called each time the user will fill in the fields.
+The `updateModel` function will be called each time the user fills in the fields.

 ```javascript
 // src/Acme/RangeBundle/Resources/public/js/product/field/range-field.js